GPUOpen-Tools/compressonator/README.md

     //------------------------------------------------------------------------
     // Checks what the minimum image size will be for the requested mip levels
-    // if the request is too large, a adjusted minimum size will be returns
+    // if the request is too large, a adjusted minimum size will be returned
     //------------------------------------------------------------------------
     CMP_INT nMinSize = CMP_CalcMinMipSize(MipSetIn.m_nHeight, MipSetIn.m_nWidth, 10);